 - be chosen just for you

-- be replaced every 4 to 6 months – they lose shape with washing and the pressure they put on the tissues may change
+- be replaced every 4 to 6 months – they lose shape with washing and then apply an uneven pressure

 You should wear the garments during the day and take them off at night.
 Put them on as soon as possible in the morning.
 You need to wear them when you’re doing any form of exercise.

 Keeping your garments in good condition

 You usually have 2 garments so that you can wear one and wash one.
 Follow the washing instructions using a mild washing powder or liquid.
 Dry the garment flat, away from direct heat.